torquefi/torque_docs/docs/overview/04_rewards.md

 # Torque Rewards

 <div class="intro-description">
-Torque implements a rewards system that creates natural value loops where TORQ is earned through real economic activity rather than artificial incentives.
-This makes TORQ a byproduct of useful actions, not a speculative asset, ensuring sustainable tokenomics and long-term ecosystem growth.
+Torque implements a rewards system that creates natural value loops where TORQ is earned through real economic activity.
+This makes TORQ a byproduct of useful actions, ensuring sustainable tokenomics and long-term ecosystem growth.
 Staking rewards are distributed based on protocol activity.
 </div>

 <div class="faq-container">